ttotenberg-ld/ld-guarded-release-runner/README.md

 ### LaunchDarkly Connection
 - **SDK Key** - LaunchDarkly server-side SDK Key (secret)
-- **API Key** - LaunchDarkly API Key with read permissions to flags
+- **API Key** - LaunchDarkly API Key with write permissions to flags and metrics
 - **Project Key** - Project where the flag exists
 - **Flag Key** - Flag key to evaluate and send events to